claykaufmann/cs354-final-project/README.md

 ## Data

-Data is collected by running the `scrape.sh` file in the `data_processing` folder.
-Specify an output directory when running it.
+Download song data with `python scrape.py`.
+This will create the `songs/` directory.

 ### Preproccesing Data

-Run the `preprocess.py` file, passing in the path to the directory with the midi data, and a path to save the processed data
+Run `process.py` inside the `data_processing` directory.
+This will create the `data/` directory with all of the preprocessed data.